Cyber-Labs/Session-Reports/Android Development/Session_2.md

 - **Implementation of Retrofit Networking Library**:
     - Covered its advantages over other libraries like Volley.
-    - Covered annotation- @SerializedName which allows to create choice based variable names.
+    - Covered annotation @SerializedName which allows to create choice based variable names.
+    - Covered annotation @GET which allows to transfer data from client to server and carries request parameter appended                                    in URL string
+    - Covered annotation @POST which allows to  and carries request parameter in message body which makes it more secure way                            of transferring data from client to server in http protocol.
     - Created a working application to fetch data from "https://api.github.com/users" in a pojo class. .

 - **Interface**: